 Any health professional who cares for patients and handles sensitive information runs the risk of litigation, but there are many ways to protect yourself, your practice and your patients from harm.
 The first step to preventing malpractice in counseling or another type of lawsuit is to know what may lead to a lawsuit in the first place.
 Here are three types of lawsuits clinicians may face.

 Medical malpractice lawsuits occur when a patient claims a doctor caused them harm by acting negligently.
 If a patient wins a malpractice lawsuit, they are awarded compensation for economic loss and pain and suffering.
 Although the risk of a malpractice lawsuit is lower for mental health clinicians than other types of physicians, the risk is still there.

-According to a study published by the New England Journal of Medicine, 2.6 percent of physicians in psychiatry face a malpractice claim each year.
+According to a study published by the New England Journal of Medicine, 2.6% of physicians in psychiatry face a malpractice claim each year.
 A few reasons a patient might file a malpractice lawsuit include if their behavioral health clinician:

 - Only documented the first suicidal risk assessment and did not document ongoing assessments:Suicidal risks should never be taken lightly, with thorough documentation of care throughout the process that shows you’ve taken risk-appropriate steps to address the problem.

 - Did not evaluate the safety of the environment for a patient with suicidal behaviors: Assessing the client’s access to harmful substances or weapons can address the patient’s risk and may warrant greater protective steps.

 - Allowed the patient to pay for services by doing housework, babysitting or other forms of payment: These favors are an unacceptable form of payment.